 The garden was founded in 1987 by Jane Davenport Jansen who had established a vineyard and summer home at Quarryhill for some 20 years before deciding to convert the property into a horticultural grounds that specialized in wild collected seed.
 That year Quarryhill representatives went on their first seed collecting expedition to China.
-There have now been over 25 expeditions and, under the stewardship of Bill McNamara, former Executive Director, the garden grew into a world-renowned botanical institution, providing living examples of the beautiful and threatened flora of East Asia to other botanical gardens, arboreta, universities, conservationists, students and visitors.
+There have now been over 25 expeditions and, under the stewardship of Bill McNamara, Executive Director Emeritus, the garden grew into a world-renowned botanical institution, providing living examples of the beautiful and threatened flora of East Asia to other botanical gardens, arboreta, universities, conservationists, students and visitors.

 Quarryhill has 83 different conifer species in its collection, all grown from wild-collected seed, as well as a handful of other gymnosperms such as Ginkgo and Cycas.
 The first conifers were planted in 1990.
 Asia, especially China, is a rich source of conifers and Abies, Chamaecyparis, Cupressus, Juniperus, Picea and Pinus are particularly well represented.
 In addition, there are examples of other genera, including Fokenia, Glyptostrobus, Keteleeria and Taiwania.
 Because they are seed grown, there is noticeable variation amongst different specimens of the same species.
 Other than purchased Ginkgo biloba 'Autumn Gold' that line the driveway, there are no cultivars amongst the conifer collection here.